Most recently updated on February 6, 2024

 In January 2019, Ohio began allowing the sale of medical marijuana.
 Some supporters see the drug’s legality as an answer to the state’s opioid addiction epidemic.
 The state now has more than 90 state-licensed operating cannabis dispensaries.
 In November 2023, voters approved a measure allowing recreational cannabis to be sold in the state.
 That product is expected to start being dispersed in fall 2024 after state officials finalize rules regarding its sales.

 Ohio also has a long history of anti-abortion legislation.
 A law in Akron that included a 24-hour waiting period and an “informed consent” provision was struck down by the U.S. Supreme Court in 1983.
 In 2018, legislation was approved that banned the most common abortion method used in the second trimester of pregnancy.
 In December 2018, Governor John Kasich vetoed a “heartbeat” bill that would have prohibited abortions after six weeks of pregnancy.
 In 2019, an appeals court upheld an Ohio law that prevents state funding of healthcare operations such as Planned Parenthood that provide abortion services.
 After the June 2022 decision by the U.S. Supreme Court to strike down Roe v Wade, Ohio instituted the 6-week abortion restrictions.
 The new rules made national news when a pregnant 10-year-old rape victim was denied an abortion.
-That law was blocked by a judge while a constitutional challenge made it way through the courts.
+That law was blocked by a judge while a constitutional challenge made its way through the courts.
 However, in November 2023, Ohio voters approved a measure that enshrined abortion rights into the state constitution, in effect eliminating the 6-week ban.

 Ohio does have a number of historic firsts.
 The nation’s first traffic light was installed in Cleveland in 1914.
 Akron was the first city to use police cars.
 The country’s first hot dog was served up here in 1900.